 Pros: The Micro 9 offers plenty of features to allow the user to tailor their beverage.
 The usability is pretty straightforward, once you get used to the dial/button combo.
-The machine is impressively compact.
+The coffee machine is impressively compact.

 Cons: No milk pitcher!
 In addition, it would be nice to have functionality that allows for manual milk steaming.
 The maintenance is a little onerous, especially the requirements to clean the milk hose after each use and the dispenser daily.

 This is a high-quality, high-maintenance automatic espresso machine/cappuccino maker that offers one-touch functionality from a premium brand.

 Gordon is seriously addicted to coffee.
 He also likes to write.
 Match made in heaven?
 Yes.
 After years of boring casual coffee drinkers to death with bean origin stories, he took to writing publicly here at 2Caffeinated.